|Revision Date||June 1, 2020|

 Contract termination relieves both parties from further obligations based on the agreed terms and conditions of the contract.
 Contract termination may occur for various reasons throughout the life of the contract.
 Contact staff are responsible for ongoing evaluation of events surrounding the performance of a contractor in order to determine whether a contract should be terminated.

-- Both parties mutually agree to terminate the contract
+- Both parties mutually agree to terminate the contract; or,

 - Either party terminates the contract for cause.